vishnu2005/VAYNOMICS/README.md

-# 🚖 VAYNOMICS – Intelligent Multimodal Fare Estimator
+# 🚖 VAYNOMICS – Navigate.Calculate.Compare.Save

 **VAYNOMICS** is a smart fare comparison web application that estimates ride fares across various transport modes—Uber, Rapido (bike/car), Metro, Bus, and even your own vehicle—based on source and destination.
 It combines real-time geospatial routing, machine learning, and transit fare logic to provide commuters with the most cost-effective travel options.